abelsonlive/hiR/updateGuide.md

     create(path_to_package_dir)
     ```

-2. Write your functions based on this template:
+2. Format your functions based on this template:

     ```
     #' Short description of function